mhasoba/TheMulQuaBio/README.md

 The html version of the book is hosted on the `gh-pages` branch of this repo, which is then rendered on [https://mhasoba.github.io/TheMulQuaBio/](https://mhasoba.github.io/TheMulQuaBio).

-To deal with non-standard kernel dependencies (bash, R) we will not use an GitHub actions workflow to automatically build and push the book to this branch on a push or pull request to master (something to look into in the future).
+To deal with non-standard kernel dependencies (bash, R) we do not currently use a GitHub actions workflow to automatically build and push the book to this branch, on a push or pull request to master.
+This is something to look into in the future.

 However, the workflow for building the book manually is not too onerous: